 If children are stressed by RAP, and if they continue to miss school and other activities, a type of counselling called cognitive behavioural therapy (CBT) may be helpful.
 CBT helps people to change the way that they think about stressful things.

 Family therapy, in which other members of the child's family are involved in the therapy, can be useful, particularly if other members of the family are experiencing anxiety.
 Other forms of talking therapy such as hypnotherapy are also sometimes used.
 Hypnotherapy probably affects the way the brain deals with pain.

 Medicines are not usually recommended for children with RAP, unless they have severe symptoms which have not responded to simple management.
 Medicines are often not very effective for pain originating in the brain, and the side-effects of many medicines can make tummy pain worse.
-The following treatments are sometimes used, with varying success:

 It has been suggested that children are less likely to experience RAP if they have a good proportion of fruit in their diet.
 It is not, however, clear that modifying the diet once you have RAP is helpful.